When should I introduce solid foods to my baby?

 You don't have to stick to one way of feeding.
 Your baby can be given food on a spoon as well as giving them food to pick up themself.
 It's important that your baby gets the right amount of iron and other nutrients they need to grow and be healthy.

 What are the best foods and textures to start with?

 Offer your baby healthy, nutritious foods which will support their growth and development.

 - pureed or minced red or white meat, including fish

 - cooked vegetables.
-Aim for white, orange, green and yellow vegetables in their diet each day.
+Aim to give your baby some white, orange, green and yellow vegetables each day.

 - fruit, either cooked or mashed

 - dairy foods — for example, unsweetened yoghurt and full-fat cheese